The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 A Different Definition of Progress

-If your year didn’t look impressive from the outside, that does not mean it lacked meaning.
+If your year did not look impressive from the outside, that does not mean it lacked meaning.

 Survival counts.